 To be eligible for the Architects Foundation/McAslan Fellowship, students must meet the following criteria:

 - US Citizen

-Applications for the 2020 AF/McAslan Fellowship will open in the fall of 2019.
-Sign up to receive notifications about the application opening.
+Applications are closed.
+Sign up to receive notifications about the next application cycle opening.

 A Jury shall review the following criteria to select the fellows: